DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_3_data_warehouse/homework.md

 Data can be found here: https://github.com/DataTalksClub/nyc-tlc-data/releases/tag/fhv </p>

 ## Question 1:
-What is the count for fhv vehicles records for year 2019?
+What is the count for fhv vehicle records for year 2019?
 - 65,623,481
 - 43,244,696
 - 22,978,333